pachyderm/pachyderm/doc/examples/readme.md

 ## Web Scraper

-Using ``wget`` to build a distrbuted web scraper.
+Using ``wget`` to build a distributed web scraper.
 Scraping is such a common task that we wanted to give you a simple example just in Shell.

 [Web Scraper](https://github.com/pachyderm/pachyderm/tree/master/doc/examples/scraper)